odil-T/Employee-Salaries-Data-Analysis/README.md

 ### Questions Answered

 Below are the questions that were answered by analyzing the dataset:
-1. In which counties are electric vehicles most concentrated?
-2. What is the proportion of all-electric vehicles compared to plug-in hybrids?
-3. How does the electric vehicle type distribution vary by model year?
+1. What is the average base salary across all departments?
+2. Which department has the highest average overtime pay?
+3. Is there a salary gap between genders?
+4. What is the average base salary for each grade?
-4. Is there a correlation between electric vehicle range and base MSRP?
+5. Is there a correlation between years of service (determined by longevity pay) and base salary?
-5. Do consumers in certain areas tend to prioritize longer range vehicles?
-6. Which electric utilities have the most electric vehicle registrations?

 Please note that the SQL statements given in `all_queries.sql` were not actually needed since Power BI could be used to extract the relevant information.